Laleh Bakhtiar

-Laleh Mehree Bakhtiar (born Mary Nell Bakhtiar; July 29, 1938 – October 18, 2020) was an Iranian-American Islamic and Sufi scholar, author, translator, and psychologist.
+Laleh Mehree Bakhtiar (born Mary Nell Bakhtiar; July 29, 1938 – October 18, 2020) was an Iranian and American Islamic and Sufi scholar, author, translator, and psychologist.
 She produced a gender-neutral translation of the Quran, The Sublime Quran, and challenged the status quo on the Arabic word daraba, traditionally translated as "beat" — a word that she said has been used as justification for abuse of Muslim women.
 Her translation, published in 2007, was the first translation of the Quran by an American woman.

 Early life

-Born Mary Nell Bakhtiar to an American mother and Iranian father in Tehran, Bakhtiar grew up alongside two older sisters with her mother in Los Angeles and Washington, D.C., as a Christian.
-In Washington, she became a Catholic at age eight.
-Her mother, however, was an Idaho Presbyterian.
-Bakhtiar received her BA in History from Chatham College, graduating in 1960.
-While visiting her mother Helen in Isfahan, Bakhtiar was unhappy with being Mary Nell.
-Helen suggested to her friend and Bakhtiari tribal chief Yahya Khan, who gave Bakhtiar the Persian name "Laleh" in 1957.
-She then went by it professionally.
-Earlier, in Cambridge, Massachusetts, at the age of 19, she met the Iranian philosopher Seyyed Hossein Nasr, who encouraged her to pursue Islam personally and academically.
+Laleh Bakhtiar was born as Mary Nell Bakhtiar on July 29, 1938, in Tehran, Pahlavi Iran.
+Her mother was an American named Helen Woodsen Jeffreys, and her father was an Iranian physician named Abol Ghassem Bakhtiar.
+Bakhtiar grew up as a Christian alongside two older sisters with her mother in Los Angeles and Washington, D.C.
+She became a Catholic at age eight.
+Her mother, however, was a Presbyterian.

+Bakhtiar received her BA degree in history from Chatham College in Pittsburgh, Pennsylvania, graduating in 1960.

+While visiting her mother in Isfahan, Bakhtiar was unhappy with being named "Mary Nell".
+Her mother talked with her friend and Bakhtiari tribal chief, Yahya Khan, who gave Bakhtiar the Persian name "Laleh" in 1957.
+She then went by the name professionally.
+Earlier, in Cambridge, Massachusetts, at the age of 19, she met the Iranian philosopher Seyyed Hossein Nasr, who encouraged her to pursue Islam both personally and academically.
 Bakhtiar by then was "a Christian without any particular denomination" after drifting away from Catholicism.
 When she was 26, she moved to Iran to study Sufism and Quranic Arabic at the University of Tehran under Nasr, who continued to mentor Bakhtiar for 30 years.

 Career

-Bakhtiar wrote or translated over 150 books on Islam, including The Sense of Unity with Nader Ardalan, The Sublime Quran, and Sufi Expressions of the Mystic Quest.
-She was also president of the Institute of Traditional Psychology and a Scholar-in-Residence at Kazi Publications.
+Bakhtiar wrote, or translated over 150 books on Islam, including The Sense of Unity with Nader Ardalan, The Sublime Quran, and Sufi Expressions of the Mystic Quest.
+She was also the president of the Institute of Traditional Psychology and a scholar-in-residence at Kazi Publications.

-The Sublime Quran
+The Sublime Quran (2007)

 Her translation of the Quran, The Sublime Quran, was published in 2007.
 Bakhtiar's translation attempts to take a female perspective, and to admit alternative meanings to Arabic terms that are ambiguous or the subject of scholarly debate.
 For example, she translates kāfirūn as "those who are unthankful", rather than the common translations of "unbelievers" or "infidels".
 In Chapter 4, Verse 34, concerning how husbands should treat rebellious wives, she translates the Arabic word daraba as "go away", rather than "beat" or "hit".
-Bakhtiar believed these translations would foster understanding between non-Muslims and Muslims.
+Bakhtiar believed these translations would foster understanding between Muslims and non-Muslims.